 When it comes to Thanksgiving, turkey may be the centerpiece of the table, but it’s dessert that can make the meal extraordinary.
 Here are eight scrumptious pie recipes using everything from classic ingredients like apples and cranberries to the slightly more adventurous combination of maple and bacon.
 (Yes, bacon for dessert!)
 Plus, we’ve included two delicious Thanksgiving puddings!

 For our scrumptious pie recipes, we’ve included recipes that classic ingredients like apples and cranberries to the slightly more adventurous combination of maple and bacon.
 (Yes, bacon for dessert!)
 We’ve also included some desserts that are NOT pies for something different.

-One of our grandmothers made this pie every Thanksgiving and it was always a hit.
-Add a scoop of ice cream for pie a la mode!
+One of the editors’ grandmothers made this pie every Thanksgiving and it was always a hit.
+Add a scoop of ice cream for pie à la mode!

 This icy-cold Cranberry Dream Pie is sure to be a hit at any table.
 Made ahead of time and waiting in the freezer, it’s like having an ace up your sleeve.

 Bacon and maple in a pie?
 It doesn’t get much better than this!

 This delicious pecan pie is sweetened naturally with maple syrup.
 Gran’s pie recipes are the best!

 This pudding is like pumpkin pie, but with a firmer, denser texture.
 Skip making the crust and try this twist on the classic pumpkin pie.
 All you have to do once it’s done cooking is top it with whipped cream and serve!
 (Kids love this recipe, too!)